Here is a small sample of my book. I'm allowing you to read it on three conditions. Are you ready to hear them? Well, here they are, ready or not.

 Chapter 1: Caught in a Trap

-There are times in the middle of the night when you can’t sleep.
-You try everything: counting sheep, picking your favorite toe, and counting back from 173,836,927.
+There are times in the middle of the night when sleep is impossible.
+You try everything: picking your favorite toe, wondering what SPAM is made of, and counting back from 173,836,927.
 But nothing works.
-I was a victim of many sleepless nights until I found something that calms the beast inside me: ham.
+I was a victim of many sleepless nights until I found something to calm the beast inside me: ham.
 That’s right, ham.
 Any type will do: smoked, cubed, chopped, steak, bone-in, boneless, fried, sliced, rolled, aged, cured, or canned.

 This particular night, my love of ham brought me to the kitchen in hopes of a sleepy-time snack.
 Nothing, not even ham, could have prepared me for what I saw once I flicked the light switch.
 On the counter stood my mother, crouched with a feverish look in her eyes.
 Her wiry hair moved with every long, deep breath.
 In her hand was a rolled up magazine.
 I think it was Today’s Mothering.